rakittam/glare/README.md

 #>  Max.   :25.0   Max.   :120.00
 ```

-You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date.
+You’ll still need to render `README.Rmd` regularly, to keep `README.md`
+up-to-date.

 You can also embed plots, for example:

 <img src="man/figures/README-pressure-1.png" width="100%" />

-In that case, don't forget to commit and push the resulting figure files, so they display on GitHub!
+In that case, don’t forget to commit and push the resulting figure
+files, so they display on GitHub\!